josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🩺_presenting_complaint.md

 - how rapidly mistakes propagate;
 - what another person is likely to do without requiring lengthy explanation.

-Simulation, AI and virtual training may materially improve this process.
+Simulation, AI, and virtual training may materially improve this process.

 They can create repetitions, expose personnel to varied scenarios, improve decision training and reduce some costs.